Segway/Ninebot Zing C8/E8 Review – A great entry-level kids electric scooter

-It’s a great first electric scooter for kids age 4 to 10 and parents can feel confident that Segway has had kids safety a priority throughout the entire creation process.
+It’s a great first electric scooter for kids aged 4 to 8 and parents can feel confident that Segway has had kids’ safety as their top priority throughout the entire creation process.

 It is available in two vibrant colors light blue and pink.